l3dlp-sandbox/Gopherscript/gos.md

 ```

 Before starting the REPL ``gos`` will execute ``~/startup.gos`` and grant the required permissions by the script to the REPL.\
 No additional permissions will be granted.
+You can copy the file named ``startup.gos`` in this repository and modify it.

 ## Read, Create, Update, Delete, Provide resources